phcode-dev/phoenix/docs/01-Writing-Extensions-And-Themes.md

 * [Create a node.js extension](https://github.com/phcode-dev/extension-node-template)

 # API docs
-This is an evolving document, please refer the below links for extension API docs and how tos.
+This is an evolving document, please refer the below links for extension API docs and how to's.
 * Phoenix APIs - https://github.com/phcode-dev/phoenix/wiki#phoenix-api-docs
   * This is a work in progress.
 As we improve our documentation for phcode.dev, please check out the Brackets API docs too.
 * Brackets APIs are also supported- https://brackets.io/docs/current/